-The full time MSc consists of a twelve-month programme in which students take eight taught courses and work on a written project under the direction of a supervisor.
-Students may attend lectures in up to 8 courses; they may only enter the examination in 7 of these.
+The full time MSc consists of a twelve-month programme in which students take eight taught modules and work on a research project under the direction of a supervisor.

-Part-time students are examined in the courses taken for that academic year.
-All exams are held in the summer exam period, including for any modules taken during the autumn term.
-The exam period is usually during the first few weeks of May.
+Part-time students are examined in the modules taken for that academic year.
+All exams are held in the summer exam period including for any modules taken during the autumn term.
+The exam period is usually in May.

 The programme equips students with a range of mathematical skills in problem-solving, project work and presentation, preparing them to take on roles in a variety of situations in employment and research.
 Our MSc graduates find employment in fields such as education, research, actuarial analysis, risk analysis, investment banking and management consultancy.